Operación Masacre by Rodolfo Walsh | When literature needs to be dangerous

 The art of reality

-Published in 1957, Operación Masacre is considered the first mayor non fiction novel of investigative journalism.
+Published in 1957, Operación Masacre is considered the first major non-fiction novel of investigative journalism.
 It came out nine years before Truman Capote’s classic In Cold Blood, which is often credited as the first work of this kind.
-In a time when the fictional novel was still regarded as a superior literary genre, Walsh sensed the potential artistic relevance of chronicle, testimony, and journalism.
-The 6 June shootings made it evident: reality was too brutal and unjust to let literature simply ignore it.
+In a time when the novel was still regarded as a superior literary genre, Walsh sensed the artistic potential of chronicle, testimony, and journalism.
+The 6 June shootings made it evident: reality was too brutal and unjust to let literature ignore it.
 And Walsh clearly knew how to shape it into art.
 As he himself explained years later:

 In the future, perhaps, the terms will even be reversed: what will really be appreciated in terms of art will be the elaboration of the testimony or the document, which, as everyone knows, admits any degree of perfection.
 Obviously, in the montage, the layout, the selection, the research work, immense artistic possibilities open up.

 Walsh’s formal intuition would prove profoundly true in the years to come.
-As the non fictional novel became popular, it grew increasingly clear that testimony is as intellectually challenging for a writer as fiction.
-And of course, as rewarding for a reader.
+As the non-fictional novel became popular, it grew increasingly clear that testimony is as intellectually challenging for a writer as fiction.
+And of course, it is rewarding for a reader.
 Years later, in 2006, US writer Joan Didion would observe that “writing nonfiction is more like sculpture, a matter of shaping the research into the finished thing”.
 But there was more to Walsh’s literary choices than a simple aesthetic preference.
-Indeed, aesthetics were his smallest concern.
+Indeed, aesthetics were his least minor concern.

 Rodolfo Walsh: the anti-Borges